JaKooLit/Fedora-Hyprland/README.md

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm-2)
-- If you opted to install GTK Themes, Icons here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice (assets directory)
+- If you opted to install GTK Themes, Icons,  here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons).
+This also includes Bibata Modern Ice cursor.

 #### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-fedora website [`LINK`](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers) and edit nvidia.sh in install-scripts directory to install proper gpu driver